12 min read read

 class handles output.
 It's separate from the builder, which keeps construction and writing decoupled.

-Honestly, JSON-P is more verbose than Jackson or Gson for everyday use.
-But it has its place.
-If you're working in a Java EE environment that already uses this API, or if you want very granular control over JSON construction, it's worth knowing.
-It's also useful as a learning tool because you can see exactly how each piece of the JSON structure is assembled.
+JSON-P is more verbose than Jackson or Gson for everyday use, but it has its place.
+If a project already uses this API (common in Java EE or Jakarta EE environments), or if you want very granular control over how JSON is constructed, it’s a solid option.
+It’s also useful for learning because it makes each piece of the JSON structure explicit.

 Comparing the Three Libraries